hmakelin/gisnav/docs/pages/glossary.rst

             :term:`Absolute position`, :term:`Global position`

     Map
+        One of the :term:`tf2` ``frame_id``\s used by GISNav:
+        :py:data:`.FrameID`

         .. todo::
-            Available (not defined here).
-For terms that could all be considered "maps", see "orthoimage", "orthophoto", "raster",
-            "reference", "DEM", and "stack".
+            Could be used more generally as a concept.
+For terms that could all be considered "maps", see "orthoimage", "orthophoto", "raster", "reference", "DEM", and "stack".

     Message